Shangrila-VHP/shangrila-vhp/README.md

 ---

+**Shangrila-VHP - Veterans Healing Places**:
+* * * From the day it is officially initiated.
+The purpose of this vehicle is to:
+    * Advocate for and actively innovative towards helping address quality housing for veterans across the OTAN command and allies.
+    * To address and eliminate homelessness in the veterans, first-responder and front-line staff community within 6 months.
+    * To prosper worldwide, equipping other startups to adopt our model.
+Towards helping educate and for creating affordable housing.
-**Shangrila Veterans Healing Places**: Creating affordable housing and intentional communities for veterans and single-parents, guided by evidence-based practices.
-Our goal: Scalable expansion in successive phases, to eventually solve afforable housing around the world in partnership with our sister organizations.
+    * Vision: Scalable expansion in successive phases, to eventually solve afforable housing around the world in partnership with our sister organizations.
+    * My wish is that the day this project is officially initiated is today.
+In the sense that by July of 2025, homeless is a thing of the past for front-line staff and also single parents like myself.
+    * Here is a preliminary budget that I created back in February of the year 2023.
+[First attempt at budgeting - link](https://docs.google.com/spreadsheets/d/1UCKKH7VVqoafzyE_3Dc9-L4a1Vtmi-4Hmhda887AsPc/edit?usp=sharing)
+     *  I am constantly working on innovations to help lower the capital expenditure that will go towards the creation of the facilities.
+With careful timing, I can already see a time when a $5000 house will be available for anyone on the planet.
+In a manner that living in the house will be very good for the overall health of the inhabitants.
+As well, the structure will shielded from earth-quakes, floods, fire, inclement weather (maybe Tsunamis - but not yet!).
+I will be sharing the meditations specific to these innovations.
+Mostly sitting as screenshots on my external drive.
+Would be great to have some help here!

 [Note: Front view of one of the buildings.]
 ![](img/03-10-2024-Render-CoPilot-Hooyah-Main-05.jpg)